March 9, 2023

 But when it comes to SEO and no code, what’s the best way to go? 🤔

-No code tools like Webflow can have both a positive and negative impact on SEO.
 Let's start with the positives: no code tools make it super easy to create stunning websites with responsive design, providing a great user experience and leading to increased engagement.
 Some no code platforms even offer built-in SEO features, such as automatic sitemap generation and metadata fields for each page, which can help with your search engine rankings.

-However, no code tools can also come with limitations that could affect your website's technical SEO capabilities.
 For example, some platforms may not allow users to customize URL structures or access server-level settings, which can affect website speed, indexing, and crawlability.
 So while no code tools offer great benefits for creating websites, it's important to keep in mind their potential impact on SEO and take steps to mitigate any negative effects.

 What is Webflow?
 Understanding the No Code Tool